 URPP Fellows: Virginia Cecconi, Tomas Valenta

 Squamous cell carcinoma (SCC) is one of the most frequent non-melanoma skin cancers that often occurs in sun-exposed regions of the skin.
 SCC originates in keratinocytes and is induced by UV-light.
-SCC is often cured surgically, but it relapses in 8% of patients and ca. 5% of patients develop metastasis with poor prognosis.
+SCC is often cured surgically, but it can relapse and ca. 5% of patients develop metastasis with poor prognosis.

-In our model animals the only source of b-catenin in developing SCC or BCC will be provided by the mutant b-catenin alleles, and thus we can determine the specific contribution of individual b-catenin transcriptional co-activators to the initiation and progression of non-melanoma skin cancers.
-Detailed analyses of SCC and BCC with impaired Wnt/b-catenin signaling may reveal whether Wnt/b-catenin activity cannot only affect tumor development but even immune responses against SCC or BCC.
-Our results may help to establish better and efficient therapeutic approaches for treatment of non-melanoma skin cancer combining both immunomodulation and altering Wnt/b-catenin signaling together with other signaling pathways.
+In our model animals, the only source of β-catenin in developing SCC or BCC will be provided by the mutant β-catenin alleles, and thus we can determine the specific contribution of individual β-catenin transcriptional co-activators to the initiation and progression of non-melanoma skin cancers.
+Detailed analyses of SCC and BCC with impaired Wnt/-catenin signaling may reveal whether Wnt/-catenin activity cannot only affect tumor development but even immune responses against SCC or BCC.
+Our results may help to establish better and efficient therapeutic approaches for treatment of non-melanoma skin cancer combining both immunomodulation and altering Wnt/-catenin signaling together with other signaling pathways.